kamelmojawaz1/weekly-planner-mern/readme.md

-This is my first MERN full stack project.
+This is my first MERN full stack project!